T20X/notes/C++Expressions.md

 {
   return g(std::forward<T>(t));
 }
 A function parameter such as T&& t is known as a forwarding reference.
 It matches arguments of any value category, making t an lvalue reference if the supplied argument was an lvalue or an rvalue reference if the supplied argument was an rvalue.
 If U is t’s underlying non-reference type (namely std::remove_reference_t<decltype(t)>), then T will be inferred as U& for an lvalue argument and U for an rvalue.
 (Through reference collapsing, if T is U&, then T&& is also U&.)
+Regardless of t’s variable decltype, its expression decltype is always an lvalue reference; that’s why you always need to provide an explicit template argument to std::forward.

 ```
   template<typename _Tp>